taichi-dev/taichi/nerf.md

 # Part II: Training Instant NGP with Taichi

-The NGP project is open-sourced [their CUDA implementation](https://github.com/NVlabs/instant-ngp).
+The NGP project is [open-sourced](https://github.com/NVlabs/instant-ngp).
 The project is written in CUDA and carefully optimized for all core components, making it very fast.
-However, using CUDA usually accompanies manually managing memory and writing parallel computing code for derivatives, which is very painful and error-prone.
+However, using CUDA usually accompanies manually managing memory and hand-written parallel computing code for derivatives, which is very painful and error-prone.

-There are also community-contributed [PyTorch-based implementations](https://github.com/ashawkey/torch-ngp), but the pure PyTorch version's runtime efficiency is significantly lower than the CUDA implementation.
-Although PyTorch is well-optimized for networks like MLP, it is less efficient for the hash encoding and volume rendering parts in Instant NGP.
-Due to interpolation, ray sampling, and other tedious operations, PyTorch is forced to launch many small kernels, resulting in very low efficiency.
+There are also community-contributed [PyTorch-based implementations](https://github.com/ashawkey/torch-ngp), but the pure PyTorch version is significantly lower than the CUDA implementation.
+Although PyTorch is well-optimized for networks like MLP, it is less efficient for the hash encoding and volume rendering parts.
+For operations like interpolation and ray sampling, PyTorch launches many small kernels, resulting in very low efficiency.

 Is there a way to achieve CUDA-like runtime efficiency without writing CUDA and only writing Python?
 Of course!
 You can combine Taichi and PyTorch: use PyTorch for the MLP inference and training parts while writing the hash encoding and volume rendering parts with Taichi.
 The workflow is shown in the following diagram: